istresearch/phantom-snap/README.rst

 -  Provides full timing control around the rendering process.
 -  Maintains a live PhantomJS process (instead of a new one per request which many wrappers do, which is slow).
+-  Render content from a URL, or provide the HTML content directly to the renderer

 Roadmap
 -------
--  Decorators to manage rendering under specified timezones or proxies per request.
+-  Decorator to manage rendering under specified timezones
+-  Decorator to manage rendering under specified proxies.

 Examples
 --------

 The example assumes you have http://phantomjs.org/ installed.

+This first example demonstrates rendering a URL and saving the resulting image to a file at /tmp/google-render.jpg.
 ::

     from phantom_snap.settings import PHANTOMJS